Aadal Shafiq examines recent caselaw, revealing a growing trend to prioritise creditors' rights in debt recovery from pension funds.

 Mr White was a director of Lloyds British Testing Limited until the company went into liquidation in 2017.
 Over 20 months before the company’s liquidation, Mr White had accessed company assets to make various purchases.
 These included luxury cars, luxury holidays, and a helicopter.
 He had acquired property for himself and his son.

 The court followed the approach taken in Blight v Brewster and held that it could, and should, compel Mr White to draw down on his pension fund to satisfy a judgment debt for breach of director's duties.
-It was appropriate for the court to exercise its jurisdiction under section 37 Senior Courts Act 1981 to make the order sought.
+The court felt it was appropriate for the court to exercise its jurisdiction under section 37 Senior Courts Act 1981 to make the order sought.

 The court confirmed that section 91(2) Pensions Act 1995 is no bar to the making of this order.
 An order would require a payment to be made to Manolete rather than remaining tied up in the pension scheme.